pylon Linux ARM

 - Configuration support for BCON cameras

-- Support for ARM 32-bit and 64-bit: pylon for Linux was successfully tested on the following ARM systems: Raspberry Pi, nvidia Jetson, Mirabox, Wandboard and TI DaVinci.
-You can find an Application Note on the topic of "pylon on ARM systems” here.
+- Support for ARM 32-bit and 64-bit: pylon Linux was successfully tested on following ARM systems, among others:

-With the pylon 5 camera software suite Basler is the first camera manufacturer to provide software that uses the new GenICam 3 technology.
+With the release of the pylon 5 Camera Software Suite, Basler became the first camera manufacturer to introduce a camera software using the new GenICam 3 technology.

-Faster: Thanks to GenICam 3, cameras now open about 4 times as fast as in the previous GenICam versions.
+Fast: Thanks to GenICam 3, cameras can now be opened about four times faster than with the preceding GenICam versions.

-Both properties are especially advantageous when working with embedded systems.
-The new standard is also extensively backward compatible; no or only slight code modifications of the existing software are necessary allowing even older Basler cameras benefit from these innovations in pylon.
-Any necessary changes are described in detail in the pylon migration guide.
+Both of these features are particularly advantageous for embedded systems.
+The new standard is mostly backward-compatible, requiring no or only few code modifications in the existing software.
+Older Basler cameras also benefit from these innovations in pylon.
+Any required changes are described in detail in the pylon Migration Guide.

 Easier software development for embedded systems

-Due to the significant cost advantages compared to standard desktop systems, embedded systems are becoming more and more interesting for vision applications.
-However, software development for an embedded target is often much more complex compared to a standard system - and thus more expensive.
+Due to the cost benefits compared to standard desktop systems, embedded systems are becoming increasingly interesting for vision applications.
+However, in contrast to a standard system, the software development for an embedded target is often much more complex – and thus more expensive.

-pylon eases the development process for embedded systems and can help reduce development costs and lower the cost threshold for embedded development to pay for itself:
+pylon simplifies the development process for embedded systems, helping reduce the development costs and thus the cost threshold for the affordability of embedded developments:

-- Because pylon supports various operating systems (Windows, Mac OS X, Linux) and processor architectures (x86, ARM) but always provides the same API, application development (such as for prototypes) can be started on a standard PC and later ported to a different platform, including embedded ones, without requiring changes to the code.
-Even existing pylon-based code can be easily migrated from a desktop to an embedded target.
+- Since pylon supports different operating systems (Windows, Mac OS X, Linux) and processor architectures (x86, ARM) and provides the same API for each, the application development (e.g. of a prototype) can easily be started on a standard PC and later ported to another – e.g. embedded – platform without changes to the code.
+Already-existing pylon-based code can also be migrated easily from a desktop to an embedded target.

-- pylon always provides the same API, regardless of the camera interface technology used (GigE, USB, etc.).
-This makes it possible to start development, e.g. in the evaluation and prototyping phase, with an easy-to-integrate plug-and-play camera (such as the dart with USB3 Vision Interface) and then later switch to another interface (such as dart with BCON interface) within the embedded context.
-This switchover requires just a few changes of code — if any.
+- Regardless of the camera interface technology used (GigE, USB, etc.), pylon always provides the same API.
+This makes it possible to start the development, even in the evaluation and prototype phase, with an easily-integrated plug & play-ready camera (e.g. dart with USB3 Vision interface) and later switch it to another interface (e.g. dart with BCON interface) in an embedded context.
+If anything, this transition requires only a few lines of changed code.